wickedlyethan/wickedlyethan.github.io/content/Uses.md

 ## Computers

-- Apple Macbook M1 Air
+- Apple Macbook M4 Air
+- Lenovo M900 for my [homelab]({{<ref "/blog/2024-10-05 my new homelab.md">}})
+- DIY Windows desktop with an i5-9600k, RTX 2070 Super, 16 GB of RAM – only used for multiplayer games and music library management
 - Synology DiskStation DS118
-- DIY Windows desktop with an i5-9600k, RTX 2070 Super, 16gb of RAM, and all SSD storage – only used for multiplayer games and music library management
-- Lenovo M900 for my [homelab]({{<ref "/blog/2024-10-05 my new homelab.md">}})
-- Raspberry Pi 4 with a Hifiberry Digi+ S/PDIF output for music streaming

 ## My desk

 <figure>
     <img src="/images/blog/2024-03-04-17h57m07.jpg" alt="Description of the image content">
-    <figcaption>This photo is a touch out of date, my keyboard looks a lot nicer now and I sold the Stream Deck</figcaption>
+    <figcaption>This photo is pretty out of date but it's close enough</figcaption>
 </figure>

 - Flexispot E7 standing desk in black walnut